danrwhitcomb/Monarch/README.md

 # MONARCH 1.1
 A Web Browser for the modern application
-By Daniel Whitcomb 2016
+By Dan Whitcomb 2016

 ## Introduction
-Monarch is the product of a senior research project by Daniel Whitcomb '16 at Dartmouth College for the computer science major.
+Monarch is the product of a senior research project by Dan Whitcomb '16 at Dartmouth College for the computer science major.
 It came out of the recognition that web applications require a different type of experience than basic web pages.
 Monarch allows any web page to be opened as a desktop application